-Selling, General and Administrative: Consolidated selling, general and administrative ("SG&A") costs decreased \$12.4 million for the three months ended January 31, 2024 compared to the prior year quarter.
-The decrease in SG&A costs for the three months ended January 31, 2024 was primarily due to lower legal costs, and share-based compensation, partially offset by transaction expenses related to the sale of the Collins business in the first quarter of fiscal year 2024.
+Selling, General and Administrative: Consolidated selling, general and administrative ("SG&A") costs decreased \$12.4 million \$2.4 million for the three months ended January 31, 2024 April 30, 2024 compared to the prior year quarter.
+The decrease in SG&A costs for the three months ended January 31, 2024 April 30, 2024 was primarily due to lower legal and personnel costs and share-based compensation, SG&A attributable to Collins, partially offset by higher share-based compensation and transaction expenses related to capital market transactions.